 There really isn’t a way to avoid the zipper issue, but thankfully High Sierra’s excellent customer service ensures if it happens to you it will be taken care of.

 If you really like this backpack, don’t let the zipper snagging stop you from purchasing it.
 There are tricks to make it slide more smoothly or it can be returned to HS for repair.

 This final disadvantage really comes down to personal preference.
 While one person may love a feature-rich backpack, another prefers simplicity.
 The Access has a few additions to it that some believe may be excessive, depending on what they plan to use the bag for.
 For example, the hip belt and sternum strap combo may seem unnecessary.

 The Access gives a more casual vibe but having a harness system is often reserved for backpacks made specifically for hiking and camping.
 Those who plan on using this backpack for school, work, or sightseeing during travels may find that it is a bit much.

 However, on the flip side those that want to take this backpack on actual backpacking trips may find it necessary.
 Those same outdoor enthusiasts may instead think the weight of a laptop sleep is excessive.

 When it comes down to it, the Access can essentially do a little bit of everything so High Sierra gave it a select number of features to be able to handle that.
 Due to the affordable price you really aren’t paying that much more, regardless of whether you really need a harness system for support or a laptop sleeve.

 All in all the Access is a superb backpack.
-It comes in a huge range of colors, is made just as tough as other High Sierra backpacks and it is comfortable.
-With the numerous advantages and it’s consistently high customer ratings, you really can’t go wrong with this model.
+It comes in a huge range of colors, is made just as tough as other High Sierra backpacks, and is comfortable.
+With the numerous advantages and its consistently high customer ratings, you really can’t go wrong with this model.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.